 I certify that all current building projects have sufficient available funding to complete the projects.
-Funding for all projects is demonstrated in the June 30, 2016 financial report.
+Funding for all projects is demonstrated in the most recent financial report.

 The funding for all projects is determined prior to a bid award.
 The Board is given Budget Status reports reconciling all sources of funding with the District's Capital Facilities Plan.